 Textiles Collection & Recycling Information

-With 46 locations and counting across BC, the Return-It Textiles program has diverted over 485 tonnes of used textiles from the landfill since 2019.
-Offering textiles recycling at Return-It depot locations allows British Columbians to drop off old clothes while they’re at the depot recycling other products, and our partnership with Salvation Army means those who drop-off textiles can be confident that their unused clothing, bed sheets, curtains, shoes, and even sleeping bags are being re-used or recycled.
+With 48 locations across BC, the Return-It Textiles program diverted over 485 tonnes of used textiles from the landfill.
+Offering textiles recycling at Return-It depot locations allowed British Columbians to drop off old clothes while they’re at the depot recycling other products, and our partnership with Salvation Army meant those who droped-off textiles could be confident that their unused clothing, bed sheets, curtains, shoes, and even sleeping bags are being re-used or recycled.

-Currently, Return-It Textiles accepts the following items for re-use and recycling:
+Return-It Textiles accepted the following items for re-use and recycling:

 - Accessories and bags